 Web 2.0 also saw the rise of online video with the launch of YouTube in 2005.
 YouTube allowed users to upload, share, and view videos.

 The popularity of Web 2.0 led to the development of new web technologies such as Ajax, which made it possible for websites to load content dynamically without having to refresh the page.

 The third iteration of the internet is known as Web 3.0.
 It is still in its early stages of development.
 It is already starting to have a major impact on how we use the internet.

 Web 3.0 is being driven by the rise of artificial intelligence (AI) and machine learning (ML).
 These technologies are being used to create “smart” applications that can understand and respond to user needs.

 Another example of a Web 3.0 application is Google Now, which was launched in 2012.
-Google Now uses AI and ML to provide users with information that is relevant to them based on their location and search history.
+Google uses AI and ML to provide users with information that is relevant to them based on their location and history.

 The Future of the Internet

 The future of the internet is likely to be driven by the continued development of AI and ML technologies.
 We will see more “smart” applications that are able to understand and respond to user needs.

 The internet will also continue to become more mobile-friendly as the use of smartphones and tablets continues to grow.
 We will see more websites and apps that are designed specifically for mobile devices.